The Group of Disjoint 2-Spheres in 4-Space: Injectivity of the Kirk invariant: Proof of Theorem

 To see why this equation holds, observe that the $U$-Whitney move forms $D'$ from $D$ by adding two oppositely oriented copies of $U$, so each each intersection in $U\cap f_2$ gives rise to two oppositely-signed intersections between $D'$ and $f_2$ with group elements that differ by the generator $x$ represented by a meridian to $f$ (Figure~\ref{W-disk-int-and-W-move-D-color}).
 Any self-intersections or non-trivial twisting of $U$ will yield self-intersections in $D'$, but will not affect $\lambda(D',f_2)$.

-The same equation holds if $U$ is a \emph{union} of Whitney disks (connected by basings in $D$) pairing $D\pitchfork f$ under the same other assumptions.
+The same equation holds if $U$ is a \emph{union} of Whitney disks (connected by basings in $D$) pairing $D\pitchfork f$ with interiors disjoint from $f$, and $D'$ denotes the result of doing all the Whitney moves on these Whitney disks.
 In particular, \emph{the primary multiplicity of such a $D'$ is always zero}, and \emph{the secondary multiplicity of $D'$ is equal to the primary multiplicity of $U$}.